bilan-elaine-gao/elaine-gao.github.io/_pages/about.md

   - /about.html
 ---

-## About me
 Currently, I am a research assistant in Intelligent Information Processing Lab[(IIPL)](https://sites.google.com/view/iiplcau/home) under supervison of Professor [YoungBin Kim](https://scholar.google.com/citations?user=If6P518AAAAJ&hl=ko).
-My research interests are: continual learning, representaion learning,causality/causal inference.

-A data-driven personal website
+Before becoming a research assistant, I finsihed my Masters's degree under under supervison of Professor [YoungBin Kim](https://scholar.google.com/citations?user=If6P518AAAAJ&hl=ko) in the department of Aritificial Intelligent, Chung-Ang University.

+Research Interests
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.